thisjt/web-summarizer-api/EXPLANATION.md

 In this case, I have already tried out puppeteer, but its use for me is more towards browser testing and not scraping.
 It's a good thing the assessment provided a suggestion of using this, or I could have steered in a different direction, possibly going towards using `fetch` and `JSDOM`, which would be much harder, although that does make it less dependent on an actual browser for rendering.

 For Prisma, not much reason, it's usually my go-to solution when I need a database/ORM.

+Dependency Injection is such a very nice mindset to have, as you can isolate individual modules and test them one by one by mocking.
+It's also possible to have multiple similar modules that you can swap on each other depending on the situation or input.

 ~~I was originally debating whether to use `hono` or `express`, but I eventually settled to using express as I'm way more familiar to it compared to hono.
 Hono has a lot more fancy plugins compared to express, but express is just easier to use and implement in my opinion.
 Maybe in the future when I have a bit more time, I'll play with it.~~